One Day at a Time (1975 TV series): Casting

 Actors Bonnie Franklin, Pat Harrington Jr., and Valerie Bertinelli were the only cast members to remain with the series throughout its entire run.
 Lead actress Mackenzie Phillips was fired after the fifth season due to growing problems with substance abuse.
-She later returned in a frequent recurring role.
+She later returned in a frequent recurring role, but was let go again shortly after the start of the final season.
 Original cast member Richard Masur was written out early in the second season, but returned as a guest star in the sixth-season finale.

 Richard Masur played attorney David Kane, a love interest for the newly divorced Ann Romano, in the first season and left after the fourth episode of the second season.
 In a 2016 interview with The A.V.
 Club, he explained that David was constantly proposing marriage to Ann and she refused him every time.
 The actor became even further frustrated when Lear insisted that David and Ann's romance be unconsummated.
 His role was relegated to being a confidante to Julie and Barbara and an adversary to Schneider.
 After several disagreements with the direction Masur's character took, Lear agreed to write off David from the show but not entirely, per his appearance in the finale.

 After Masur's departure, the producers replaced the romantic interest with a comedic foil.
-That role was filled by actress and comedienne Mary Louise Wilson, playing as Ginny Wroblicki, a cocktail waitress who becomes Ann's neighbor, best friend and confidante.
-It was an unhappy casting change all around, as the show’s ratings began to decline soon after Wilson's arrival, the character of Ginny Wroblicki proved to be unpopular with viewers, and Wilson herself did not like the role or get along with Franklin.
+That role was filled by actress and comedienne Mary Louise Wilson, playing as Ginny Wroblicki, a cocktail waitress who becomes Ann's neighbor, best friend, and confidante.
+It was an unhappy casting change all around, as the show's ratings began to decline soon after Wilson's arrival, the character of Ginny Wroblicki proved to be unpopular with viewers, and Wilson herself did not like the role or get along with Franklin.

 Wilson wrote that "aside from Lear, nobody thought I was funny...To make matters worse, each character, according to the show's formula, had to have a 'serious' moral dilemma at some point, and I was given some problem about an illegitimate child to work out in these increasingly sentimental scenes that made my bowels shrink."
 At the end of the second season of One Day at a Time, Wilson was released from the show at her own request after appearing in 14 episodes.
 The character of Ginny Wroblicki was never seen, referred to, or heard from again except in a fifth-season retrospective clip episode.